LukMarks/Blade-Element-Momentum/README.md

 ## Results

-At the end of the calculation your console will show the final values for your design, like the next few lines show:
+At the end of the calculation your console you could see the final values for your design, like the next few lines show:

 ```
-Time elapsed (m:s):  0.0 : 7.0

-Results:

 Thurst:  59.99 [N]

 Momentum:  4.05 [Nm]